-With the Academy Awards this weekend (which means #OscarEXP on Twitter) and the start of Major League Baseball spring training, it’s a great time to recap eight innovation strategy lessons in Moneyball and its story of how the Oakland A’s applied a statistically-oriented, sabermetrics approach to baseball strategy and improved performance against much richer teams in the early 2000s.
+Here are eight innovation strategy lessons within Moneyball and the story of how the Oakland A’s applied a statistically-oriented, sabermetrics approach to baseball strategy and improved performance against much richer teams in the early 2000s.

-1. Take advantage of having inferior resources to employ a dramatically different innovation strategy.
+1. Take advantage of having inferior resources and employ a dramatically different innovation strategy.

 The Oakland A’s were faced with a major salary constraint compared to other teams able to spend much more on widely regarded superstar baseball players.
 As Oscar-nominated Brad Pitt (who played Billy Beane) puts it, “There are rich teams and poor teams, then 50 feet of crap.
 Then there’s us.”
 When you have inferior resources, look at your situation in new ways to develop an innovation strategy.
 That innovation strategy likely includes changing the rules of the game you’re playing.

-2. When your market situation changes, you can’t think with old conventional wisdom.
+2. When your market situation changes, you can’t think with dated conventional wisdom.

 Baseball scouts are characterized in the movie as employing 150-year old guidelines to evaluate baseball talent.
 Granted, some of the conventional wisdom seems pretty perceptive (i.e., “An ugly girlfriend means no confidence.”)
 Billy Beane brings his scouting staff up short, however, telling them bluntly that talking like business as usual wouldn’t work.
 The old rules were making for an unfair game and demanded different thinking.
 In Billy Beane’s case with the Oakland A’s, the different thinking meant fully embracing a Bill James sabermetrics approach to new baseball statistics.